kevinnguyenhoang91/backstage-plugins/plugins/scaffolder-backend-module-git/README.md

 yarn add --cwd packages/backend @bbckr/backstage-plugin-scaffolder-backend-module-git
 ```

-Lastly, import the package into the backend:
+Then import the package into the backend:

 ```js
 // packages/backend/src/index.ts